Skip to main content

 Keep your kitty full

 Ensure your cat is getting enough nutrition during the day so they don’t feel the need to nosh all night.
-That said, if your kitty keeps waking up for a middle-of-the-night snack, opt for an auto feeder to ensure there’s food for them.
+That said, if your furry friend keeps waking up for a middle-of-the-night snack, opt for an auto feeder to ensure there’s food for them.
 That way, they can eat and get back to sleep without needing you.
 Consult your veterinarian about how much to feed your cat.

 Give them space